Section 19-238 Procedures for grievances and complaints.

 supervisor.
 The written grievance or complaint must describe specific circumstances and state

 the remedial action requested.
 The supervisor shall have five (5) working days from receipt of

 the grievance or complaint to respond in writing.

-(2) If step (1) does not resolve the situation, the employee may forward the
+(2) If step (1) does not resolve the situation, the employee

 complaint to the next supervisory level within five (5) working days following receipt of the

 supervisor's response.
 Each supervisor shall have five (5) working days to respond in writing